 Total Recirculation System

-This system the sealing liquid is totally re-circulated in the system.
+In this system the sealing liquid is totally re-circulated within the system.
 The heat generated in the vacuum system is removed by a heat exchanger and the seal liquid will be reintroduced into the vacuum pump.

 In this system, the sealing liquid level in the recirculation tank should be at, or slightly below, the centerline of the pump shaft.
 Provisions may also be made for high-level overflow and low-level makeup on total recovery systems.
 These level controls help prevent the starting of the pump with the casing full of water since this could overload the motor and damage the pump.
 If the pressure drop across the system is very high then a circulation pump is included in the system.

-- This system is used high critical gas/ vapour services.
+- This system is used for high critical gas/ vapour services.

 - Consumption of sealing liquid is very minimum.